niilante/FFCK/docs/FAQ/FAQ.md

 Google decided to cook their own soup, they redesigned their own services e.g. GDrive, GMail, YouTube (_you name it_).
 These website using now non-standard JavaScript (aka homebrew) stuff.
 This is called "Polymer".
 Polymer is (by default) enabled on the new design.
 The only chance you have is to [opt-in into the old layout](https://twitter.com/cpeterso/status/1021626510296285185?lang=en).
 In other words, Google has _maybe_ found a way to force competing browsers into planned obsolescence (or at least that's their plan).

 > YouTube page load is 5x slower in Firefox and Edge than in Chrome because YouTube's Polymer redesign relies on the deprecated Shadow DOM v0 API. - Source: [Mozilla Dev.](https://twitter.com/cpeterso/status/1021626510296285185?lang=en).

+## Policy Templates
+You can get the latest Firefox / ESR templates from [here](https://github.com/mozilla/policy-templates/releases/tag/v1.10).